Join us on Zoom

 For those who haven't yet become acquainted with Zoom, here is a little info to help you get started, if you'd like to try.

 Zoom is free and you can chat one-to-one for as long as you like.
 If you have more than three users you can only talk for 40 minutes but you can always restart after that time.
-Alan has a licence for St Andrew's, which means we can have 100+ users at a service or a meeting without any time constraint.
+Alan has a licence for St Andrew's, which means we can meet without a time constraint.

 The great thing is that Zoom can be used on the computer, mobile phone, ipad, tablet and even landline.